flare-foundation/docs/docs/tech/ftso.md

 Some FTSO data providers have already started providing these dapps as a convenience.
 Take a look at [flaremetrics.io](https://flaremetrics.io/) and pick the one you prefer.

-If you are an advanced user, you can [delegate manually](../user/block-explorers/managing-delegations.md) by interacting directly with the FTSO smart contracts.

 ## Rewards

 A percentage of the annual network **[inflation](glossary.md#inflation)** is reserved to reward FTSO data providers and distributed uniformly among the year's reward epochs.